 There are a few different categories of biomass, including:

-Biomass is an important alternative source of energy, because while burning it does release carbon, the carbon is all recent and so is part of our current carbon cycle.
-Because of this, biomass is effectively carbon neutral, meaning it doesn't add any carbon to our atmosphere that wasn't already there.
-This is different from burning fossil fuels, which release stored carbon, which is millions of years old, adding it to our current carbon cycle, and increasing the total amount of carbon dioxide in the atmosphere.
+Biomass is an important alternative source of energy because, while burning it does release carbon, the carbon is all recent and so is part of the current carbon cycle.
+This makes biomass effectively carbon neutral, meaning it doesn't add any carbon to the atmosphere that wasn't already there.
+Burning fossil fuels releases stored carbon, which is millions of years old, adding it to the current carbon cycle, and increasing the total amount of carbon dioxide in the atmosphere.

 Biomass is commonly used as a fuel in underdeveloped countries for cooking and heat, but even in developed countries like Canada, biomass is used to create electricity.
 At times, Alberta generates more than 3% of its electricity from biomass.

 There is a distinct difference in the types of biomass used in different areas around the world.
 More developed countries use biomass like virgin wood and energy crops for energy, especially for use as biofuels.
 Comparatively, developing countries use primarily agricultural residues (e.g. animal dung) and virgin wood (although more frequently in the form of charcoal).
 These types of biofuels are used by people who often lack access to non-solid fuel, and the use of these fuels often has significant health concerns.

 The graph below shows energy production by energy type for countries around the world.
 Search for or click on different countries to see how much biomass they produce as a fraction of their total energy production.
 To see countries that use a great deal of biomass, look for less developed countries.